 A full complement of outpatient diagnostic and therapeutic services are also available such laboratory, radiology, physical therapy, occupational therapy, sleep studies and cardiac rehabilitation.
 Home Care professional services and Durable Medical Equipment are available locally provided by Alegent Health at Home.

 Outpatient specialty physicians supplement the local medical staff by providing specialty clinics in areas such as cardiology, ENT, gastrointestinal, general surgery, gynecology, nephrology, orthopedics, podiatry, and urology on a regular basis ensuring our patients receive services from the expertise of specialists in a service close to home.

-Alegent Creighton Clinic continues to provide primary medical clinic services at three locations within Colfax County: Alegent Creighton Clinic- Schuyler; Alegent Creighton Clinic-Clarkson; and Alegent Creighton Clinic-Howells.
+CHI Alegent Creighton Clinic continues to provide primary medical clinic services at three locations within Colfax County: CHI Alegent Creighton Clinic- Schuyler; CHI Alegent Creighton Clinic-Clarkson; and CHI Alegent Creighton Clinic-Howells.

 CHI Health Schuyler opened its doors on October 11, 1953, serving the communities of Schuyler, Clarkson, Howells, Leigh and the residents of rural Colfax County.
 In 1971, the hospital expanded to 52 acute care beds through two separate additions.
 In 1986 the hospital converted 31 beds to long-term care.

 The Heun Living Center, a multipurpose living addition for extended care residents, was completed in 1998.
 On April 1, 2000, the hospital converted to a Critical Access Hospital, a Medicare classification for small rural hospitals that, when certified, reimburses the facility for the cost of taking care of patients.